Server-Side Tracking

 - Pixel sends

-Purchaseevent to Facebook servers - Facebook Event Manager records the conversion
+Purchaseevent to Facebook - Facebook Event Manager records the conversion

 - Facebook Ads updates campaign ROAS

-The problem: Ad blockers, iOS 14+ privacy restrictions, and cookie limitations now block 20-30% of these pixel requests.
-Facebook never receives the conversion data, so your campaigns optimize on incomplete information.
+Problem: Ad blockers, iOS App Tracking Transparency, and cookie limitations block 20-30% of pixel requests.
+Facebook never sees the conversion, so campaigns optimize on incomplete data.

-Server-side tracking sends conversion data from your server directly to ad platforms via Conversion APIs—no browser pixel required.
+Server-side tracking sends conversion data from your server to ad platforms via Conversion APIs, with no browser pixel required.

 - Customer completes purchase